BCPSEA SERVICES

 Benefits Administration

-The Sectoral Benefits Buying Group is a BCPSEA initiative with the objective of optimizing benefit (dental, extended health, life insurance, and accidental death and dismemberment) costs by combining the purchasing power of school districts and local accountability for benefits usage.
+The Benefits Buying Group is a BCPSEA initiative that realizes significant annual savings to the sector by optimizing benefits costs by combining the purchasing power of school districts and local accountability for benefits usage.

 Public Education Benefits Trust (PEBT)